strangepy/strangepy.github.io/workwithme.md

 ---
 layout: page
 title: Work With Me
-subtitle: How I can help you.
+subtitle: and how I can help you.
+type: info
 ---
 Step 1.
 Schedule a complimentary, no-obligation consult.
 You can do that by using the contact form below.